vsivsi/meteor-job-collection/README.md

 The job's next state depends on how its `job.retry()` settings are configured.
 It will either become `'failed'` or go to `'waiting'` for the next retry. `error` is any EJSON object and will be saved as an object.
 If passed error is not an object, it will be wrapped in one.
+If the job becomes `'failed'`, all dependent jobs will be cancelled.

 `options:`